shinshin86/neverchange/README.md

 ![Usage image](./images/Usage.jpg)

+Here’s how to use NeverChange.
+If you’re interested in writing SQL efficiently with NeverChange, you may also want to check out [sqlc-gen-typescript-for-neverchange](https://github.com/shinshin86/sqlc-gen-typescript-for-neverchange), which generates TypeScript code using [sqlc](https://github.com/sqlc-dev/sqlc).

 ### Basic

 Here's a basic example of how to use NeverChangeDB to create a database, insert data, and query it: